fogol/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series500/ex501_PreferredHost_ProgCfg/ReadMe.txt

   - provides own methods as needed
 + Instantiates AppClient object that receives and processes item messages
 + Instantiates a Map (configMap object) and populates it with configuration info
-  - sets the default consumer name to "Consumer_A".
+  - sets the default consumer name to "Consumer_1".
 It contains channel set with two channels
 + Instantiates and modifies OmmConsumerConfig object
   - sets Omm Consumer configuration with data from the programmatic configuration